389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 ### Report Examples

-Each report should general stats like number of failed binds (expired, lockout, invalid password, etc), maxber, etc.  Just get the counts.
+Each report should general stats like number of failed binds (expired, lockout, invalid password, etc), maxbersize, etc.  Just get the counts.
 Maybe just include this in all events/reports?

 Failures:
 - FAILED_BIND (err=49) - Bad password